celso/c64/README.md

 ### Debugging

 Debugging assembly when things go south can be challenging.
-Back in the 80s, debugging meant spending hours doing trial and error, rebooting the machine, reload the code from the cassette (or disk drive, if you were lucky), and writing code to paper just in case you'd lose it in the process.
+Back in the 80s, debugging meant spending hours doing trial and error, rebooting the machine, reloading the code from the [cassette][39] (or [disk drive][40], if you were lucky), and writing code to paper just in case you'd lose it in the process.

 Luckily, now we have way better tools.